Your nervous system is involved in everything your body does, from regulating your breathing to controlling your muscles and sensing heat and cold.

 What Are the Symptoms of Nerve Pain and Nerve Damage?

-With nerve damage there can be a wide array of symptoms.
-Which ones you may have depends on the location and type of nerves that are affected.
+With nerve damage, there can be a wide array of symptoms.
+Which ones you may have depended on the location and type of nerves that are affected.
 Damage can occur to nerves in your brain and spinal cord.
 It can also occur in the peripheral nerves, which are located throughout the rest of your body.

 Autonomic nerve damage may produce the following symptoms:

 - Inability to sense chest pain, such as angina or heart attack